ansible/ansible-container/docs/rst/container_yml/template.rst

 Pass the path to a file containing variable definitions using the ``--var-file`` option.
 The file path must be one of the following:

-* Absolute
+* Absolute file path
 * Relative to the project path
 * Relative to the ``ansible`` folder

-When ``--var-file`` is passed, Ansible Container checks to see if the file name points to an absolute file path.
-If the file is not found, it checks for the file relative to the project path, which is the current working directory or a path specified using the ``--project`` option.
-And finally, if the file is still not found, it looks for the file relative to the ``ansible`` folder within the project path.
+When ``--var-file`` is passed, Ansible Container checks if the path is an absolute path to a file.
+If not, it checks for the file relative to the project path, which is the current working directory or a path specified using the ``--project`` option.
+If the file is still not found, it looks for the file relative to the ``ansible`` folder within the project path.

 YAML vs JSON
 ````````````